New Masset Library: Open Now!

 Our Partners: With Thanks

-Thank you to our valued partners: the Village of Masset, Old Massett Village Council, Xaad Kíl Née (Haida Language Office), the North Coast Regional District, Gwaii Trust Society, and Northern Development Initiatives Trust.
+Thank you to our valued partners: the Village of Masset, Old Massett Village Council, X̱aad Kíl Néé (Haida Language Office), the North Coast Regional District, Gwaii Trust Society, Northern Development Initiatives Trust, and CityWest.
+We also gratefully acknowledge the financial support of the Province of British Columbia through the Ministry of Municipal Affairs.
+We also want to thank all the staff who made this moment possible.
 Your support has been instrumental in making this vision a reality.

 Haw’aa!